 The Sinwell Tower is one of the great features of the castle that offers a lovely panoramic view of Nuremberg’s old town’s beauty.
 Imperial Castle of Nuremberg is where visitors looking for a place that feels like walking back in the past and experiencing what it is like to be royalty is offered in the castle.

 Check out these other top things to do in Nuremberg.

 See Related: Best Day Trips from Nuremberg

-It is a magnificent castle and museum dating back to the 8th to 9th century that has gone through multiple restorations and now has five-meter thick walls, fortified towers, and drawbridges.
+Burghausen Castle is a majestic castle and the most extended castle complex in the world located in Burghausen, Germany.
+It’s a magnificent castle and museum dating back to the 8th to 9th century that has gone through multiple restorations and now has five-meter thick walls, fortified towers, and drawbridges.

-See Related: Best Things to do in Kiel
+See Related: Things to Do in Kiel

 Older parts of the castle remain, but new styles are added, creating a Neo renaissance and Historism style that adds to the uniqueness of the place.

 Schwerin Castle is often referred to as the “Neuschwanstein of Northern Germany” because both share the same custom of Historism, built to imitate ancient and medieval castles.